ddigiorg/pattern-sequence-predictor/README.md

 "The beginning of wisdom is the definition of terms" -Socrates.

 To develop Machine Intelligence one must first define "intelligence" and its principles.
-Unfortunately philosophers and scientists do not agree on a single definition of intelligence, but most would agree the human species has intelligence.
-Therefore, the mammalian neocortex and how humans and animals experience the world gives us some guidelines on how to explore intelligence.
+Unfortunately philosophers and scientists do not agree on a single definition, but most would agree the human species is intelligent.
+Therefore, the mammalian neocortex and how it experiences the world gives us some guidelines on how to explore intelligence.
+This project's definition of intelligence is:

-### Intelligence

-Intelligence exists in an ordered environment and acquires knowledge in an attempt to achieve goals.
+Intelligence, existing in an ordered environment, acquires knowledge in an attempt to achieve goals.

 ### Ordered Environment

 The ultimate model of reality for an intelligence is the environment it percieves.
 We call it "Universe", all of time and space and its contents.
 Thus far our Universe is governed by natural laws, human conceptions of gravity, nuclear forces, electromagnetism, etc., which provide order, reoccouring concepts which are therefore predictable.
 For example, Earth revolves around the Sun in an ellipse taking 365 days for a single orbit.
 Earth does not randomly careen away from the Sun or explode into a soup of ever-changing infinite impossibilities (like unpredictability of static on a TV).
 Therefore we can predict Earth will exist as-is and revolve around the Sun as long as the natural order, understood or not, remains stable.
+Although many of these principles of order can not be directly observed, they are known to exist through their effects.

+### Perspective

-Thus to seek an understanding of intelligence, we must have a concept of an intelligence's spatial-temporal perception of the Universe.
+Involved with the ordered environment is the intelligence observing it.
+Because we live in a space-time Universe, to seek an understanding of intelligence we must have a concept of an intelligence's spatial-temporal perception of its environment.

 #### Space